ngmaclaren/mixing-EWS/README.md

 length(ns_optsize$nodeset) # 16
 ```

 Until now we have used a stochastic algorithm to select a good node set from among randomly sampled node sets.
 We have also implemented a greedy algorithm.
 The greedy algorithm starts with $n=1$ and finds the node which maximizes $d$.
 Denote the current optimized node set by $S$.
-The greedy algorithm finds the new node $i \notin S$ such that $S \cup `\{i \}`$ maximizes $d$ among all possible $i \notin S$ and adds $i$ to $S$, and repeat sequentially adding nodes in this manner.
+The greedy algorithm finds the new node $i \notin S$ such that $`S \cup \{i \}`$ maximizes $d$ among all possible $i \notin S$ and adds $i$ to $S$, and repeat sequentially adding nodes in this manner.
 Results will usually differ those obtained by the stochastic algorithm.

 ```R
 ns_greedy <- optimize_nodeset_greedy(n, C1, C2, L)